rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/workshop-dependency-stack.yaml
   ```

-  b) Navigate to [CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
-Select "Create Stack, with new resources (Standard)".
+  b) To launch the template, first navigate to [CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
+Next, select "Create Stack, with new resources (Standard)".
 For the template source, choose 'Upload a template file'.
-Select the template you just downloaded.
+Select the template (yaml file) that you just downloaded.

-  Note: for more background on the purpose of this infrastructure, refer to the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md).
+  Note: for more infomation about the purpose of this infrastructure, refer to the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md).

   Review the default Cloudformation parameters provided by the Cloudformation template.